anywhichway/nano-memoize/README.md

 The minified/gzipped size is 872 bytes for `nano-memoize` vs 959 bytes for `micro-memoize`.
 And, `nano-memoize` has slightly more functionality.

 The speed tests are below. `nano-memoize` is the fastest in all cases.
-For single argument functions is it comparable to, but slightly faster than, `fast-memoize`.
-For multiple argument functions it is comparable to, but slightly faster than, `micro-memoize`.
+For single argument functions is it comparable to, but slightly and probably un-importantly faster than, `fast-memoize`.
+For multiple argument functions it is comparable to, but slightly and probably un-importantly faster than, `micro-memoize`.

 We have found that benchmarks can vary dramatically from O/S to O/S or Node version to Node version.
 These tests were run on a Windows 10 64bit 2.4ghz machine with 8GB RAM and Node v9.4.0.